berenger-eu/tbfmm/README.md

 The tree needs four parameters to be instanciated:
 - the spacial configuration (of type `TbfSpacialConfiguration`)
 - the size of the blocks (`NbElementsPerBlock`)
 - the positions of the particles, which must be an container that supports `std::size` and which has two dimensions.
 The first one is the index of the particles, and the second one the index of the positions.
 For example, we classically use `std::vector<std::array<RealType, Dim>>`.
+The order of the particles in the array is used as an index that is given every time the particles are used.
+The first particle has index 0, etc.
 - a Boolean to choose the parent/children blocking strategies (`OneGroupPerParent`).
 When this value is set to `true` the blocking strategy will try to set one parent group per child group.
 There will be potentially 2 parent groups because the first cells of the child group may have the same parent as the last cell of the previous group.